 - Your keystrokes and mouse movements are not logged

-Where does Myki store the information?
+Where does MYKI store the password vault?

-How does Myki secure data in motion?
+How does MYKI secure data in motion?

-- All traffic goes through HTTPS
+- All traffic is over HTTPS

 - Shared Passwords are AES-256 encrypted with a random key which is encrypted using RSA-2048

-Why should I trust Myki?
+Why should I trust MYKI?